HuasoFoundries/google-maps-documentation/docs/google.maps.places.PlaceResult.md

 <tr>
 <td><code>reference</code></td>
 <td><code>string</code></td>
 <td>An opaque string that may be used to retrieve up-to-date information about this Place (via <code><a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.places.PlacesService.md"> PlacesService</a>.getDetails()</code>). <code>reference</code> contains a unique token that you can use to retrieve additional information about this Place in a Place Details request.
-You can store this token and use it at any time in future to refresh cached data about this Place, but the same token is not guaranteed to be returned for any given Place across different searches.</td>
+You can store this token and use it at any time in future to refresh cached data about this Place, but the same token is not guaranteed to be returned for any given Place across different searches.
+Note: This has been deprecated in favor of <code>place_id</code>.</td>
 </tr>
 <tr>
 <td><code>reviews</code></td>